 - ¾ teaspoon baking soda , (bicarbonate of soda in the UK)

 - ½ cup (50 grams) cocoa powder

 - Then add the chocolate chips and stir just enough to distribute evenly.

-Remove from the tin immediately once done using the parchment paper as handles and place on a cooling rack.
+- Remove from the tin immediately once done using the parchment paper as handles and place on a cooling rack.
 Be sure to remove the strip of paper from it's bottom by gently turning it on its side and peeling it away.

 If you try this recipe, let me know how you like it by leaving a comment and rating below!
 And be sure to join my mailing list for more deliciousness!